 Launched in late 2010, the Adobe TV Community Translation project offers volunteers a unique opportunity to translate videos on tv.adobe.com into any language.
-Our community is already 4,427 translators strong and growing with more than 1,041 videos translated.
+Our community continues to grow, and more than 1,052 videos have already been translated.
 Join us today!

 Who can translate for Adobe TV?

 Anyone can apply to translate for Adobe TV.
 We are looking for translators who are fluent in more than one language and can translate the content of Adobe TV videos while maintaining the tone and personality of the speaker.
 Once approved, you may translate as many or as few videos as you like.
 When you choose a video to translate, you will have 30 days to complete the translation.

 Adobe TV has teamed up with dotSUB—the world's leading solution provider for creating, translating, and rendering multiple language subtitles for videos across all platforms—to make translating Adobe TV videos easy.
 Once you are approved as a translator, you will be prompted to set up an account with dotSUB.
 When you choose Adobe TV videos to translate, they will appear in your dotSUB workarea.
 You then use dotSUB's intuitive line-by-line translation tools to translate the video captions or transcript.
 You can check your work as you go by watching live previews, and help is always available.
 When you're finished, you simply submit your translation for approval, and a reviewer checks your work.

 Will I get paid to translate Adobe TV content?